 Department of Agricultural and Resource Economics, University of Connecticut

-The Department of Agricultural and Resource Economics at the University of Connecticut seeks to appoint a promising early career researcher in international economics and data science.
-The two-year postdoctoral research associate position is funded by the National Institute of Food and Agriculture (award 2019-67023-29343) and has an anticipated start date of September 1, 2021.
+The Department of Agricultural and Resource Economics at the University of Connecticut seeks to appoint a promising early career researcher in international economics.
+The two-year postdoctoral research associate position is funded by the National Institute of Food and Agriculture (award 2020-67024-30964) and has an anticipated start date of September 1, 2021.
 This is a full-time, non-tenure track position.

-Primary criteria are the quality of the applicant’s research and interest/experience in international economics and data science.
+Primary criteria are the quality of the applicant’s research and interest/experience in international economics.
 The position provides an outstanding opportunity for independent research and opportunities for collaboration.
 The postdoctoral research associate is expected to participate actively in the University’s intellectual activities and may participate in the teaching program.

 Minimum Qualification: Successful applicants must have received a doctoral degree in economics or related fields, preferably within the last two years (or expected by August 2021).
 They should have excellent oral and written communication skills, and excellent training in international economics and data science.
 Equivalent foreign degrees are acceptable.

-Preferred Qualifications: Include a record of extramural funding and publications; training and analytical experience in international economics and data science including demonstrated ability to use machine learning techniques; and the ability to estimate advanced trade models and analyze policy effects.
+Preferred Qualifications: Include a record of extramural funding and publications; training and analytical experience in international economics including demonstrated ability to analyze detailed firm-level data using advanced statistical methods; and the ability to conduct productivity analysis using stochastic frontier methods.
 The successful candidate has the ability to work independently and in a collegial manner with colleagues and clientele from diverse disciplines and experience.

 Starting Date: September 1, 2020 or as negotiated.